sycdan/nosedive/README.md

 - Made a wrong turn? `nosedive bail --reason "<why>"` abandons the active dive.
 The reason is always required, so it never fires by accident.

-Next: [your first gate](kb/01a031cd-a1e1-7c6d-9a71-4ab49b96da0a.md), which is how a dive learns to tell you it is done.
+Next: [your first gate](kb/01a031cd-a1e1-7c6d-9a71-4ab49b96da0a.md), which is how an agent learns when its work is done.

 ## The problem